Civil Service Pension Scheme administration problems

 The Public Administration and Constitutional Affairs Committee (PACAC) has oversight of the Cabinet Office (the managers of the pension scheme).

 PACAC questioned Ministers and senior civil servants about the situation on 4 February.
-An oral evidence session scheduled for 10 February was cancelled but will be rearranged shortly.
+This committee held a follow-up session with senior officials on 3 March.

 Both the National Audit Office (NAO) and the Public Accounts Committee (PAC) have scrutinised scheme administration in general and the transfer to Capita in particular.